jbellsey/redux-model-utils/README.md

 * Build your selector map using functions (no strings, sorry!)
 * Add `options: { react: {} }` to your model
 * Use your model's new `reactSelectors` object in the `connect()` function of react-redux.

+Note that we didn't mention the `subscribe` function.
+When using React and `react-redux`, your entire state is sent to your component as props, so you don't need to subscribe.
+However, you can still use `subscribe` in other components as a way to keep track of changes to your model.

+Typically, `subscribe` is used in non-React-based applications.

 # API